AntSmith60/code-as-story/expo.md

 ## KNOWLEDGE and CONTEXTS

-_(170, 0)knowledge_:lexicographics.LexicalOccurence: holds an attestation contextualised lexical entity
+_(172, 0)knowledge_:lexicographics.LexicalOccurence: holds an attestation contextualised lexical entity

-_(208, 0)knowledge_:lexicographics.Lexeme: holds a lexeme - the canonical occurence, category and semantic content of a lexical
+_(210, 0)knowledge_:lexicographics.Lexeme: holds a lexeme - the canonical occurence, category and semantic content of a lexical

 _(11, 0)knowledge_:lexicographics.ExpoTags: The types of semantic meaning we can use to adorn our code-base.

+- WORLD - overarching description, main goal
 - CONTINUUM - alien facets that we use, typically within their own metaphor
 - THROUGHLINE - the metaphoric interface, explaining the relationship between the module-metaphore and the world at large
 - FIGURATIONs and AFFORDANCEs - high-order CHARACTERISATIONS providing a semantic package.
 I'm as yet somewhat undecided on their precise differentiation...